 - 1/2 cup (1 stick) unsalted butter, room temperature

 - 1 teaspoon vanilla extract

 - 3-4 cups confectioners’ sugar (powdered sugar), sifted

 - 6 strawberries, sliced in half for garnish

 Combine graham cracker crumbs, brown sugar and melted butter.
 Line a cupcake pan with 12 standard size baking cups (or 24 minis).
 Spoon about 1 tablespoon into bottom of each baking cup and press down with the bottom of a cup or your fingers (use about 1 teaspoon per cup with mini cupcakes).

 Preheat oven to 350 degrees F. Line a cupcake pan with 12 standard size baking cups (or 24 minis).

-Distribute all of the batter between the 12 standard size baking cups (about 3 tablespoons batter each) or 24 mini baking cups (about 1 1/2 tablespoons batter each).
-Bake standard size cupcakes for 15-17 minutes and minis for 8-10 minutes, or until an inserted toothpick comes out clean.
-Cool completely on a wire rack before frosting.
+Distribute all of the batter between the 12 standard size baking cups (about 3-4 tablespoons batter each) or 24 mini baking cups (about 1 1/2 tablespoons batter each).
+Bake standard size cupcakes for 16-18 minutes and minis for 8-10 minutes, or until your finger leaves a slight impression on the tops of the cupcakes when pressed and inserted toothpick comes out clean or with with a few moist crumbs clinging to it.
+Do not over bake.
+Immediately remove from pan and cool completely on a wire rack before frosting